 As we all know, it’s impossible to work undistracted for eight hours straight.
 In fact, small breaks throughout the day are highly beneficial to your productivity.
 Focus allows you to turn off the website blocker for a small amount of time in the Break mode.

-For extra motivation, you can include a list of your favorite “go get it” phrases in the Quotes tab in the app’s preferences as well.
+For extra motivation, you can include a list of your favorite “go get it” phrases in the Quotes tab in the app’s preferences too.
 These quotes will appear when you try to access one of the blocked websites and remind you to get back to what’s truly important.

 Quickly concentrate on the task at hand

-If Focus can easily solve all your problems related to blocking websites and apps that waste your time, it won’t really help you concentrate on a single task amidst your cluttered desktop and a heap of open windows.
+If Focus and Session can easily solve all your problems related to blocking websites and apps that waste your time, they do very little to physically help you concentrate on a single task amidst your cluttered desktop and a heap of open windows.
 That’s where you need HazeOver.

 HazeOver is essentially a professional screen dimmer.
 While it’s not a way to block websites on Mac, it’s the perfect solution for your scattered focus.
 What this app does is highlighting the currently active window and dimming the rest of the screen, including notifications and other apps.